 2. Curiosity

 Curiosity drives growth.
-Employers appreciate those people who go beyond the job description and ask “Why do we do things this way” or “How can we improve this process?”
+Employers appreciate those people who go beyond the job description and ask, “Why do we do things this way?” or “How can we improve this process?”
 For example, a curious marketer might explore new social media trends before being asked, giving the company an early advantage.
 A curious developer might test out the tool to make the coding better.
 Curiosity shows that you’ve invested, not just in doing your job, but in making things better.

 3. Adaptability

 Workplaces nowadays are unpredictable-new technology, changing markets, unexpected challenges.
-Adaptability is the ability to stay calm and adjust changes quickly.
+Adaptability is the ability to stay calm and adjust to changes quickly.
 Employers rarely put “must stay positive in chaos” in a job description, but that’s exactly what they want.
-Think about 2020: companies that survived, depended heavily on adaptable employees who shifted to remote work, learned new tools, and kept things running despite uncertainty.
+Think about 2020: companies that survived depended heavily on adaptable employees who shifted to remote work, learned new tools, and kept things running despite uncertainty.
 Adaptability is what turns change into opportunity.

 4. Emotional Intelligence

 Technical expertise can land you a job, but emotional intelligence helps you grow in it.
 This includes self-awareness, empathy and the ability to handle conflicts.
-Employers value employees who can read a room, calm tense situations, and builds strong relationships.
+Employers value employees who can read a room, calm tense situations, and build strong relationships.
 For example, a project manager with high emotional intelligence won’t just meet deadlines; they’ll ensure team morale stays high.
 It’s often the difference between something being “good at their job” and being seen as a true leader.

 5. Proactiveness

 Many job descriptions say “self-starter”, but what they really mean is proactiveness -the ability to see problems before they escalate and act without waiting for orders.
-For instance, an employee who notices a customer complaint pattern and suggests improvement before it turns into a bigger issue has more worth than some degree owner.
+For instance, an employee who notices a customer complaint pattern and suggests improvement before it turns into a bigger issue has more worth than a degree owner.
 Employers want people who take initiative, because it reduces risks and shows commitment.

 6. Positive Attitude